Birthright00/MedSync_CGH-Project/README.md

 - A "Can Do" Attitude!
 - Not afraid of new challenges!
-- A personal laptop with Internet access
+- A laptop with Internet access
 - Experience with a mouse and keyboard
 - Entry level knowledge of command lines (will be taught to you in the next portion don't worry!)